Building Without Starting Again

 Building

-The temptation when things aren’t working is to start over and begin afresh.
+The temptation when things aren’t working is to begin afresh.
 It feels decisive.

-I’ve seen more damage done by leaders who demolished too much than by those who built too slowly.
-What gets lost in a reset isn’t just process or structure.
+More damage is done demolishing too much than by building too slowly.
+What gets lost in a reset isn’t immediately visible.
 It’s the institutional knowledge, the relationships, and the trust that took years to build quietly.

 Progress asks a much harder question than “where do we start?”
 It asks “what’s still worth keeping?”

-The answer to that question is where real leadership begins.
+The answer to that question is where real progress begins.

 David R. Smith